NIS2 Directive Origins

 Entities are brought into scope of the NIS2 Directive based on their size and importance:

-This ensures cybersecurity resilience for critical sectors across Europe and Ireland.
+This ensures minimum levels of cyber resilience for critical sectors across Europe and Ireland.

 Fines, Penalities and Sanctions under NIS2